jasminasevic/csv-file-import-and-filter/README.md

 ## About Project

-CSV file import and filter API is a test project for a PHP backend developer recruitment process.
+CSV file import and filter is a small Laravel RESTful API project with JWT Authentication.
+It is built as a part of a technical interview during recruitment process for a PHP backend developer position.

 ### Prerequisites